oVirt/ovirt-site/source/feature/neutronvirtualappliance.html.md

 1. Install the no-macspoof hook on the host the vm is scheduled to be run on:
     1.  yum -y install vdsm-hook-macspoof

-2. Run the vm with cloud-init:
+2. Run the vm
-    1. Set a root password.
-    2. Configure a static IP address (will be referred later as NEUTRON_SERVER_IP_ADDRESS) for eth0 (which is connected to 'ovirtmgmt')
+3. VM IP address should be reported to ovirt-engine (due to ovirt-guest-agent installed on the vm)

-3. Connect to the vm (ssh/console) and run the following to verify OpenStack services are active:
+4. Connect to the vm (ssh with the user complaint to the specified key) and run the following to verify OpenStack services are active:

        # . /root/keystonerc_admin
        # openstack-status

 #### Configure Neutron network provider on ovirt-engine